joehowells/morland-cipher/README.md

 The right-hand side has the higher total, so the transition 1→4 is more likely than transition 1→2.

-We can repeat this process for all possible transitions to generate a matrix where larger numbers indicate more likely transitions.
+We can repeat this process for all possible transitions to build a matrix where larger numbers indicate more likely transitions.

 ```text
         1      2      3      4      5      6      7      8      9